On Episodes, Prototypical Networks, and Few-shot Learning: Comparing to other PN implementations

-Towards the aim of understanding the reasons behind the poor competitiveness of meta-learning methods with respect to simple baselines, in this paper we start by investigating the role of episodes in the popular Prototypical Networks.
-We found that their performance is highly sensitive to the set of hyperparameters used to sample the episodes.
-By replacing Prototypical Networks loss with the classic Neighbourhood Component Analysis, we are able to ignore these hyperparameters while significantly improving the few-shot classification accuracy.
-With a series of experiments, we found out that the performance discrepancy mostly arises from the separation between support and query set within each episode, and that Prototypical Networks' episodic strategy is almost empirically equivalent to randomly discarding a large fraction of distances within a standard mini-batch.
-Finally, we show that our variant of the NCA achieves an accuracy on multiple popular FSL benchmarks that is comparable or superior with state-of-the-art methods of similar complexity, making it a simple and appealing baseline for future work.
+Towards the aim of understanding the reasons behind the poor competitiveness of meta-learning methods with respect to simple baselines, in this paper we investigate the role of episodes in popular nonparametric few-shot learning methods.
+We found that their performance is highly sensitive to the set of hyperparameters used to sample these episodes.
+By replacing the Prototypical Networks and Matching Networks losses with the closely related (and non-episodic) Neighbourhood Component Analysis, we were able to ignore these hyperparameters, while improving the few-shot classification accuracy.
+We found out that the performance discrepancy is in large part caused by the separation between support and query set within each episode, which negatively affects the number of pairwise distances contributing to the loss.
+Moreover, with nonparametric few-shot approaches, the episodic strategy is almost empirically equivalent to randomly discarding a portion of the distances available within a batch.
+Finally, we showed that our variant of the NCA achieves an accuracy on multiple popular FSL benchmarks that is competitive with recent methods, making it a simple and appealing baseline for future work.